 In 1965, Congress established a series of programs to help low-income Americans enter college, graduate and move on to participate more fully in America’s economic and social life.
 These programs are funded under Title IV of the Higher Education Act of 1965 and are referred to as the TRIO Programs (initially just three programs).
 While student financial aid programs help students overcome financial barriers to higher education, TRIO Programs help students overcome class, social and cultural barriers.

-As mandated by Congress, two-thirds of the students served must come from families with incomes under $24,000 (family of four), where neither parent graduated from college.
+As mandated by Congress, two-thirds of the students served must come from income-eligible families, where neither parent graduated from college.
 Over 2,000 TRIO Programs currently serve 730,000 Americans from low-income families.
 Thirty-nine percent (39%) of TRIO students are White, 36% are African-American, 16% are Hispanic, 5% are Native American, and 4% are Asian.
 Sixteen thousand (16,000) TRIO students are disabled.

 TRIO PROGRAMS AT A GLANCE